 However, you can enhance the flavor with addition of spices such as ½ teaspoon of vanilla, or 1 teaspoon of brewed coffee, or 1 teaspoon ground coffee powder, or 1 teaspoon of cinnamon or even ½ tsp cayenne pepper.

-If adding liquids like vanilla and brewed coffee, add those first to the empty measuring cup you will use to collect the water for the sugar syrup.
+Expert tip: If adding liquids like vanilla and brewed coffee, add those first to an empty measuring cup.
 Then add the water up to the proper measurement.
 That way you aren't increasing the liquid.

 According to comparisons on Wikidiff, a cookie is a small, flat, baked cake which is either crisp or soft but firm while a brownie is a small square piece of rich cake, usually made with chocolate.